Set up a Department

 You'll Set up Programs after you've got the department basics into the Prograds system.
 You can Create & Invite Users (Students and Faculty) after you've set up Programs.

-In the top header bar, the gear icon will take you to the department and programs setup area.
+In the top header bar, the Admin Tools button will take you to the department and programs setup area.

-Each of the tabs across the top of the Department Profile enables you to set and edit the features of your department.
+Each of the tabs in Department Settings enable you to set and edit the features of your department.
 Go through them in order, from left to right.
-For each one, click the Edit button and put in the appropriate values.
+For each one, input the settings that are appropriate for your department.

 Basic Info